priyankark/PhonePi_SampleServer/README.md

 The app would then establish a connection to ws://url//accelerometer where url is what the user enters (ip address:port)

+## Contribution guidelines
+This repository is open to contributions.
+On the server side, we are looking to support sample servers in more languages and frameworks such as node.js, Go etc.
+Please feel free to raise PRs!

 ### For more support, please e-mail priyankar.kumar98@gmail.com